shadEdkr/shadEdkr.github.io/quiz/README.md

 This project is created as an independent educational initiative to promote cybersecurity awareness and best practices, particularly around password security.

 ---

-## 🚀 Try It Out

-Experience the interactive cybersecurity quiz [here](https://your-deployed-link.com).

-Feel free to fork the repository, modify it, or contribute to its development!

----